AstraZeneca-NGS/VarDictJava/Readme.md

 19. QMean - mean base quality
 20. QStd - flag for base quality standard deviation
 21. MAPQ - mapping quality
-22. QRATIO - ratio of high quality reads to low-quality reads
+22. QRATIO (SN) - ratio of high quality reads to low-quality reads
-23. HIFREQ - variant frequency for high-quality reads
+23. HIFREQ (HIAF) - variant frequency for high-quality reads
-24. EXTRAFR - Adjusted AF for indels due to local realignment
+24. EXTRAFR (ADJAF) - Adjusted AF for indels due to local realignment
 25. SHIFT3 - No. of bases to be shifted to 3 prime for deletions due to alternative alignment
 26. MSI - MicroSatellite. > 1 indicates MSI
-27. MSINT - MicroSatellite unit length in bp
+27. MSILEN - MicroSatellite unit length in bp
 28. NM - average number of mismatches for reads containing the variant
 29. HICNT - number of high-quality reads with the variant
 30. HICOV - position coverage by high quality reads
-31. 5pFlankSeq - neighboring reference sequence to 5' end
+31. 5pFlankSeq (LSEQ) - neighboring reference sequence to 5' end
-32. 3pFlankSeq - neighboring reference sequence to 3' end
+32. 3pFlankSeq (RSEQ) - neighboring reference sequence to 3' end
 33. SEGMENT:CHR_START_END - position description
 34. VARTYPE - variant type
 35. DUPRATE - duplication rate in fraction
-36. SV splits-pairs-clusters: Splits - No. of split reads supporting SV, Pairs - No. of pairs supporting SV, Clusters - No. of clusters supporting SV
+36. SV splits-pairs-clusters: Splits (SPLITREAD) - No. of split reads supporting SV, Pairs (SPANPAIR) - No. of pairs supporting SV, Clusters - No. of clusters supporting SV
 37. CRISPR - only in crispr mode - how close to a CRISPR site is the variant

 ### Amplicon mode
 In amplicon mode columns from #35 are changed to:
-(35) GoodVarCount - number of good variants on amplicon
+(35) GoodVarCount (GDAMP) - number of good variants on amplicon
-(36) TotalVarCount - number of good and bad variants on amplicon
+(36) TotalVarCount (TLAMP) - number of good and bad variants on amplicon
-(37) Nocov - number of variants on amplicon that has depth less than 1/50 of the max depth (they will be considered not working and thus not used).
+(37) Nocov (NCAMP) - number of variants on amplicon that has depth less than 1/50 of the max depth (they will be considered not working and thus not used).
 (38) Ampflag - if there are different good variants on different amplicons, it will be 1.

 ### Somatic mode